elaforge/karya/doc/derivation.md

 ### call docs

 [Documentation for individual calls](calls.html) is included in the calls themselves, and is extracted and formatted by 'Cmd.CallDoc'.
-'Cmd.Lang.LBlock' provides some functions to emit documentation for the calls in scope at the cursor.
+'Cmd.Repl.LBlock' provides some functions to emit documentation for the calls in scope at the cursor.